 Options for resurfacing

-No one technique is necessarily better than the others.
+No one technique is better than the others.
 When done by an experienced surgeon, laser resurfacing may be slightly more precise than chemical peels or dermabrasion.
 But the choice of technique is based on the site you want to treat, your skin type and condition, the doctor's experience, your preferences, and other things.
-Some people may get the best results by using a combination of techniques.
+Some people may get the best results by using more than one technique.